ethereum/devp2p/discv5/discv5-theory.md

 The request is now re-sent, with the message encrypted using the new session keys.

-    A -> B   FINDNODE message as handshake packet, encrypted with new initiator-key
+    A -> B   FINDNODE handshake message packet, encrypted with new initiator-key

 #### Step 4: Node B receives handshake message